On the geometry of silent and anisotropic big bang singularities: Introduction

 \textit{Spatial scalar curvature.} The first observation concerns the spatial scalar curvature $\bS$.
 Given assumptions as above, including bounds of weighted $C^{k}$-norms up to a suitable order,

-on $M_{-}:=\bM\times (t_{-},t_{0}]$; note that the ordering of the $\mu_{A}$ corresponds to the ordering of the eigenvalues $\ell_{A}$ (in particular, the order is important).
+for all $t$ in the interval $(t_{-},t_{0}]$; note that if $\mK X_A=\ell_AX_A$ (no summation), then $|X_A|_{\chg}=e^{\mu_A}$, so that, since the $\ell_A$ are ordered, the relative sizes of $A$, $B$ and $C$ appearing in the sum in (\ref{eq:renormalisedbSestintro}) are important.
 This estimate follows from (\ref{eq:renormalisedbSest}) below.
-Here $\g^{A}_{BC}$ are the commutators associated with the frame $\{X_{A}\}$.
+Here $\g^{A}_{BC}$ are the structure coefficients associated with the frame $\{X_{A}\}$.
 In other words,

 Moreover, $C_{\bS}$ is a constant and $0\leq\cweight\in\ro$ is a constant appearing in the definition of the weights.
 Since $\e_{\Spe}>0$ and $\varrho\rightarrow-\infty$ in the direction of the singularity, the right hand side of (\ref{eq:renormalisedbSestintro}) converges to zero exponentially in the direction of the singularity.
 The first, very important, conclusion to draw from (\ref{eq:renormalisedbSestintro}) is that, up to exponentially decaying terms, $\theta^{-2}\bS$ is negative.
 Note, however, that (\ref{eq:renormalisedbSestintro}) does not prevent $\theta^{-2}\bS$ from tending to $-\infty$.
 On the other hand, a bound on $\theta^{-2}\bS$ arises by combining (\ref{eq:renormalisedbSestintro}) with the Hamiltonian constraint.
 In the case of (\ref{eq:EE}), the Hamiltonian constraint reads